 Thank you for your interest in following the Blackstone boycott.
 Below is a summary of the events of the week.
-If you would like to receive an email notification when there is an update, please let us know here.
 If you are considering a boycott of your own, you are welcome to use materials from our toolkit.

 As of Friday Oct 4, 2019